Help The Campaign!

 Improving our Education System

-As senior member of the Lawrence School Committee I understand how public education is vital to the growth and sustainability of Lawrence.
+As a former member of the Lawrence School Committee I understand how public education are vital to a city's growth and success.
 I am committed to ensure that our school system develops 21st century leaders.
-My top priority as a City Councilor will be to ensure that there is a transition process in place so that an effective and productive governance structure will be in place of our schools will return to the Lawrence community.
+Some of my top priorities as a State Senator will be:

 - Support initiatives that increase the dropout age to 18 and expand early childhood to full day starting at 4 years old.